Caesar-github/mpv/DOCS/man/mpv.rst

     Many network protocols are supported, but the protocol prefix must always be specified. mpv will never attempt to guess whether a filename is actually a network address.
 A protocol prefix is always required.

+    Note that not all prefixes are documented here.
+Undocumented prefixes are either aliases to documented protocols, or are just redirections to protocols implemented and documented in FFmpeg.

 ``-``
     Play data from stdin.